 Standards of attainment across the school will exceed that which is expected of our children nationally.
 The school will utilise up-to-date technology to achieve these outstanding results across all year groups.
 Children will be able to write and debug code successfully and with confidence, using a variety of languages.
 Extra-curricular groups will foster passion and creativity for computing.
 All staff will be confident users and teachers of all relevant software and hardware available.

 All members of the school community will contribute to the school’s online presence.
-Our school website and social media pages will showcase the excellent work being carried out by our children. “ Mr. Higham and Miss.
-Williamson
+Our school website and social media pages will showcase the excellent work being carried out by our children. “ Mrs. Williamson

 “For all children to achieve national and above in all areas of English as well as making outstanding progress at Crossacres.

 We want to create children who are enthusiastic, lively writers with an innate desire to read for pleasure.
 Children will experience an abundance of quality, engaging texts that stimulate children to write in lessons; delivered by teachers with excellent subject knowledge that motivate children to achieve their potential.